alexyndr/pick_a_card/README.md

-This program will choise a random card
+This program will choice a random card.